 Grab a spray bottle and add 1 part bleach to 10 parts water.
 Unless you have kids or pets who might touch the treated area, you don’t need to rinse the solution afterward.

-Use the Cleaning Solution to Remove the Mold
+Use the Cleaning Solution to Remove the Black Mold

 Apply the solution to the moldy surface.
-Whether you’re using vinegar, bleach, or borax, be generous with the solution, but don’t overdo it.
+Whether you’re using vinegar, bleach, or borax to kill mold, be generous with the solution, but don’t overdo it.
 There should be a visible, even coating.

 However, if you use too much of the solution, the cleanup will be very messy.
 So, don’t let puddles form.